Mostafasaad1/Mostafasaad1/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on Some Research Papers
+- 🌱 I’m currently Finishing my nano degree in Embedded systems
+- 👯 I’m looking to collaborate on more Project Related to Motion Planning
+- 📫 How to reach me: mostafa.saad@ejust.edu.eg
+- 😄 You can Call me Mox

 <!--
 **Mostafasaad1/Mostafasaad1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.